-Take home messages GSD III is a serious inherited metabolic condition that causes life threatening symptoms if left unmanaged Children with GSD III are managed with regular meals and snacks based on carbohydrate and protein, a healthy balanced diet and overnight feeding or regular feeds/drinks overnight Remember, during illness, it is imperative that emergency feeds are started promptly, followed strictly and there are no delays Supported by (NUTRICIA as a service to metabolic medicine Take home messages GSD III is a serious inherited metabolic condition that causes life threatening symptoms if left unmanaged Children with GSD III are managed with regular meals and snacks based on carbohydrate and protein, a healthy balanced diet and overnight feeding or regular feeds/drinks overnight Remember, during illness, it is imperative that emergency feeds are started promptly, followed strictly and there are no delays Take home messages GSD III is a serious inherited metabolic condition that causes life threatening symptoms if left unmanaged Children with GSD III are managed with regular meals and snacks based on carbohydrate and protein, a healthy balanced diet and overnight feeding or regular feeds/drinks overnight Remember, during illness, it is imperative that emergency feeds are started promptly, followed strictly and there are no delays
+Take home messages

+46 GSD III is a serious inherited metabolic condition that causes life threatening symptoms if left unmanaged

+Remember, during illness, it is imperative that emergency feeds are started promptly, followed strictly and there are no delays Take home messages

+Take home messages

-Always ensure you have a good supply of your dietary products and glucose polymer powder and it is in date Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery Medications to control fever should be given as normally recommended - always keep supplies available Remember to keep contact numbers of your metabolic team to hand Always ensure you have a good supply of your dietary products and glucose polymer powder and it is in date Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery Medications to control fever should be given as normally recommended - always keep supplies available Remember to keep contact numbers of your metabolic team to hand Always ensure you have a good supply of your dietary products and glucose polymer powder and it is in date Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery Medications to control fever should be given as normally recommended - always keep supplies available Remember to keep contact numbers of your metabolic team to hand Always ensure you have a good supply of your dietary products and glucose polymer powder and it is in date Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery Medications to control fever should be given as normally recommended - always keep supplies available Remember to keep contact numbers of your metabolic team to hand Who's who • My dietitians - My nurses - My doctors - Contact details, address, photos
+Always ensure you have a good supply of your dietary products and glucose polymer powder and it is in date Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery Medications to control fever should be given as normally recommended - always keep supplies available

+Always ensure you have a good supply of your dietary products and glucose polymer powder and it is in date

+Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery

+Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery Medications to control fever should be given as normally recommended - always keep supplies available

+Always ensure you have a good supply of your dietary products and glucose polymer powder and it is in date Special feeds and dietary products are prescribed by your GP and you obtain them from your pharmacy or home delivery Medications to control fever should be given as normally recommended - always keep supplies available Who's who My dietitians My nurses My doctors - Contact details, address, photos Visit www.nutricia.co.uk/patientscarers/living-with/low-protein-diet.html and register to get access to support and practical advice for those living on a low protein diet.
+The site also provides information on upcoming events and personal stories from others on a low protein diet.
-Your rare condition.
-Our common fight.

-www.bimdg.org.uk

-www.nutricia.co.uk

-www.metabolicsupportuk.org